MariaOnea/Mosaic-image-generator/README.md

 A more detailed description of the project can be found below:

 The purpose of this project is to create mosaic images.
-A picture of. mosaic type is obtained by replacing the blocks of pixels in an image. reference with small images from a data collection.
+A picture of mosaic type is obtained by replacing the blocks of pixels in an image. reference with small images from a data collection.
 The replacement of pixel blocks with pieces is done so that the resulting mosaic approximates the reference image as well as possible.

 ![image](https://user-images.githubusercontent.com/95238998/224429214-93449ecd-d4fe-40e0-9a10-815cae08b508.png)